rugbyprof/5373-Internet-Programming/Assignments/A05/part_1.md

 <img src="http://i.stack.imgur.com/myiVg.jpg" width="400px">

-You should use bootstraps (or something similar)
+You should use bootstraps (or something similar) so that your thumbnails will display in a grid fashion when page is large, and will collapse into a single stacked column when the screen is reduced in width.

 ### Some Steps to Follow

-- Unzip in your `/var/www/html`
+- Unzip http://wtfhw.us/meme_gen_pt1.zip into your `/var/www/html`
-- Check permissions
+- Make sure the file permissions are correct.
+    - 644 for files
+    - 755 for folders
+    - 777 for the `uploads` folder and both of the sub directories within it.
 - Change the `settings.php` to reflect your credentials
--
+- Create a database called

 ### Remember